 The Health Insurance Marketplace is another way that workers who lose their jobs can find health coverage for themselves and their families.
-The Marketplace offers comprehensive health coverage, and you may be eligible for a tax credit that will lower your monthly premiums and cost-sharing reductions that will lower your out-of-pocket costs for deductibles, coinsurance, and copayments.
-Beginning April 1, 2021, the American Rescue Plan Act increases eligibility for tax credits which will further reduce premiums for Marketplace coverage.
+The Marketplace offers comprehensive health coverage and you may be eligible for a tax credit that will lower your monthly premiums and cost-sharing reductions that will lower your out-of-pocket costs for deductibles, coinsurance, and copayments.

-In the Marketplace you can compare your coverage options and see what your premium, deductibles, and out-of-pocket costs will be before you decide to enroll.
+The Marketplace offers "one-stop shopping" to find and compare private health insurance and certain other options.
+In the Marketplace you can see what your premium, deductibles, and out-of-pocket costs will be before you make a decision to enroll.
 You can also choose between different categories and types of plans.

 A Marketplace plan, like a group health plan, cannot deny you coverage due to a preexisting condition.
 A plan generally cannot limit or deny coverage or benefits relating to a health condition that was present before your enrollment date in the plan.
-Marketplace coverage may be state- or federally-facilitated.
+Marketplace coverage may be state or Federally facilitated.